bdtripp/chord_and_scale_finder/README.md

 The first inversion and second inversion can also be listed for each of the above chords.

-Developed using Object Oriented JavaScript using constructors, encapsulation, inheritance and polymorphism.
+Developed using object-oriented JavaScript using constructors, inheritance and polymorphism.

 - Examples of polymorphism: